-Especially for the immortality edition of the festival, Jasper Schutz and David Scheidler created an audiovisual installation reflecting on digital enhancement, infinite loop, system of memory/recording etc… This installation is presented as part of Sickhouse Lab, our new interdisciplinary research platform for professionals.
+Especially for the immortality edition of the Overkill festival (2018), Jasper Schutz and David Scheidler created an audiovisual installation reflecting on digital enhancement, infinite loop, system of memory/recording etc… This installation is presented as part of Sickhouse Lab, our new interdisciplinary research platform for professionals.

 Tapeloop machines is the result of a collaboration between Jasper Schutz (musician and sound artist) and David Scheidler (mixed media artists).
 The installation consists of 3 interactive pieces: two monoliths of retro-futurism (Jonathan and Andrew) and one Frankenstein-machine (Esther).
 Each of the pieces uses reel-to-reel recorders in an unconventional way to create intriguing soundscapes.
 The three pieces share a retro aesthetic with futuristic digital enhancements.
 Woodgrain electronics are combined with LED plexiglass extensions.